IsaiahTek/link_utils/README.md

 ### Installation

-Easiest way is to run the `flutter pub add flutter_chatflow`
+Easiest way is to run the `flutter pub add link_utils`

 ## Usage